 Hopefully there will be a way to get the younger generation to want to work and that cities can find more individuals to become police officers.
-City & Dispersion of the support our police.
+City & amp; state needs to support our police.

 Keep the homeless out of residential neighborhoods!